innolitics/rdm/rdm/init_files/documents/software_plan.md

 If the software system's safety classification is not level C (the highest), you may delete this section.

-To the extent possible, checking against these standards should be performed in an automated fashion (e.g., using a linter which is run on a git-commit hook) [[62304:5.1.4]].
+To the extent possible, checking against these standards should be performed in an automated fashion (e.g., using a linter which is run on a Git-commit hook) [[62304:5.1.4]].

 ## Testing Plan

 [[62304:5.5.2]]

-All final tests must include the git hash or other objective reference that can be used to identify the exact software tested [[62304:5.1.11]].
+All final tests must include the Git hash or other objective reference that can be used to identify the exact software tested [[62304:5.1.11]].

 TODO: Write out a testing plan for {{ system.project_name }}.